geofbaum/Environment-Canada-Meteo-Data/README.md

 Current format (minus the '-' marks) of the data is as such for the meteorological data:
 Header name - Unit of Measurement - Value - QA Summary (if available) - QA Unit of Measure (it is unitless) - QA Value

+<h4>Due to a planned update coming for the operational data I will be working to update this repostiory to make sure any new information is
+  accounted for and that these scripts still work.
+As of March 8, 2019, the downloading and parsing of the data in the new format should still be accurate, however the location of the data in the output files may change, the header/column names being passed may be changed, data may no longer be in the new format, or additional data is likely to be present.
+I will do my best to go through and make note of these changes for anyone who might be using these for their own use.
+Cheers!</h4>